usydroboticsclub/SimulatedRobotics/1_docker_gazebo/README.md

 ### Editing the world
 Next, we're going to edit the world launch file to set up our bowling arena.
 1. Open `spawnBowling.launch` and copy the last few lines (starting with `<node>` and then the one after it) back into the `spawnBowling.launch` a few times.
-2. Change the `-model` name and the `-x`, `-y` and `-z` numbers for each copy to make a nice bowling pattern.
-Each line must have a different model name.
+2. Change the `name=urdf_pin1`, `-model pin1` name and the `-x`, `-y` and `-z` numbers for each copy to make a nice bowling pattern.
+Each line must have a different model name, and a different node name.
 3. Move the new `spawnBowling.launch` file into your docker container with the following command (run from a NEW, HOST terminal, NOT THE ONE you ran the DOCKER RUN): `docker cp spawnBowling.launch usrc_gazebo_container:/root/catkin_ws/src/usrc_tutorial/launch/spawnBowling.launch`
 4. Hit CTRL-C on your old DOCKER terminal that was running the `roslaunch usrc_tutorial spawnBowling.launch`.
 This will take some time to stop fully, be patient.
 5. Run `roslaunch usrc_tutorial spawnBowling.launch` in that same terminal again.